onap/vnfrqts-requirements/docs/Chapter5.rst

 where ‘{network-role}’ is the network-role of the external network and a ‘get_param’ **MUST** be used as the intrinsic function.

-R-86182 When the VNF’s Heat Orchestration Template’s Resource ‘OS::Neutron::Port’ is attaching to an internal network, and the internal network is created in a different Heat Orchestration Template than the ‘OS::Neutron::Port’, the ‘network’ parameter name **MUST**
+R-86182 When the VNF’s Heat Orchestration Template’s Resource ‘OS::Neutron::Port’ is attaching to an internal network, and the internal network is created in a different Heat Orchestration Template than the ‘OS::Neutron::Port’, the ‘network’ parameter name **MUST**:

 - follow the naming convention ‘int\_{network-role}_net_id’ if the Neutron network UUID value is used to reference the network
 - follow the naming convention ‘int\_{network-role}_net_name’ if the OpenStack network name in is used to reference the network.

 where ‘{network-role}’ is the network-role of the internal network and a ‘get_param’ **MUST** be used as the intrinsic function.

 In Requirement R-86182, the internal network is created in the VNF's Base Module (Heat Orchestration Template) and the parameter name is